julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The witch’s cross, the herb of grace.**

 Rue is a plant of contradictions—sacred yet dangerous, healing yet sharp.

-Known as the herb of grace in Italian *Stregheria* and Balkan village magic, rue is burned to clear curses and worn to deflect envy and psychic attacks.
+Known as the herb of grace in Italian *Stregheria* and Balkan village magic, **rue is burned to clear curses and worn to deflect envy and psychic attacks**.

 In Latin American *curanderismo*, it plays a central role in *limpias*, spiritual cleansings meant to remove harmful attachments.

 In Middle Eastern and Slavic traditions, rue is planted near homes or worn by women to shield them from envy and misfortune.
 The plant is bitter—so is its strength.